After Galaxy Fold screen problems, Note 10 could be the hero phone we need

 The Note 10 is another chance to tweak the software, or work with Qualcomm, which supplies the ultrasonic tech, on some other fix.

-Most of the Galaxy S10 phones are 4G, not 5G-ready, and that's how it should be while 5G networks are just now launching and finding their feet.
-The Galaxy S10 5G arrives in mid-May, which is plenty.
+Phones with 5G support are inevitable, and Samsung clearly wants to get ahead.
+Making the Galaxy Note 10 a 5G phone make sense.
+Even better would be if there are both 4G and 5G options, as with the poor Galaxy Fold.

-There are several reasons why being the earliest 5G adopter isn't a great idea.
-One of those reasons is the 5G chip inside the phone, which takes up space and locks the phone to a single network.
+The 4G version would help keep costs in check for Note fans who aren't ready to be 5G guinea pigs as those networks find their feet.
+There are several other reasons why being the earliest 5G adopter isn't a great idea, one of which is that today's 5G chip inside the phone, which takes up space and locks the phone to a single network.

 Qualcomm, which makes the 5G chip as well as the Snapdragon 855 processor inside the Galaxy phones, is launching an upgrade later this year that will make 5G phones sleeker and also able to cruise multiple carrier networks.
 It's possible the Note 10 will be the first phone to use it.

-Will the Galaxy Note 10 be a foldable phone like the Galaxy Fold?
-Not by a long shot.
+I can speculate with absolute certainty that the Galaxy Note 10 won't be a foldable phone like the Galaxy Fold.
 But it's worth thinking about how the S Pen, Samsung's digital stylus, could work with a foldable screen.
 Especially since that feels like a foregone conclusion for a future Samsung device.

 On the one hand you have the Note, whose S Pen takes advantage of a large screen by allowing for navigation, writing and drawing.
 On the other, the foldable design opens up the largest screens on a cellular device.